What’s the best scope for 6.5 Creedmoor? I wasn’t sure.

 Magnification: Variable | Dimensions: 15.5-in Length | Weight: 22.6 oz. | Eye Relief: 4”

-This is the best long range rifle scope for the 6.5 Creedmoor.
+This is the best long range rifle scope for the 6.5 Creedmoor (and .30-06 cartridge).
 Hands down.

 Why?
 It has stunningly clear glass, precise turrets, fully multi-coated lens and spacious eye relief (4 whopping inches!).